jayita-m/knn-from-scratch/README.md

 This is basically |x1 - x2| + |y1 -y2| for two points P1 and P2.

 ## Results

+**Accuracy:** 0.9736842105263158
+This is the accuracy of the kNN algorithm I built.
+To see how it is obtained refer to the next section.

 I range k from 1 to 99, and plot it against the accuracy obtained for each k.

 ![alt text](https://i.imgur.com/45hefzm.jpg)

+**Analysis:** Accuracy never crosses ~97%.
+It fluctuates around 95% until k = 40, after which it starts to decline.
+It reaches a low of ~55% as k closes to 99.